greggoryhogan/plistio-wp-plugin/README.md

-# Fragment Core
+# Plistio

-All the fancy stuff required to keep fragment and its plugins running
+All the fancy stuff required to keep plistio running